 Eating out is harmless if you don’t make it a lifestyle.
 But when does it become a lifestyle?
 If it’s once a month, it is not considered part of your lifestyle but when you do it at least twice a month, then it is already definitely a lifestyle.

 Most of you will probably realize that eating out is where a large part of your salary goes.
 I don’t blame you.
 Most of you will probably don’t even think about it when you pay about three hundred pesos a meal every time you eat out however I hope you start realizing that the cost those meals you eat at restaurants stack up very quickly.

 One of the reasons why someone would eat out a lot is laziness.
 If you’re just lazy to cook, then it is up to you to change.
 However another reason why you might be compelled to eat out a lot is your friends.
 I remember declining a lot of invitations to eat out from my friends.
-Some of them stopped associating with me simply because I don't like to eat out but the true ones stuck around and understood my decision to live a frugal life.
+Some of them stopped associating with me simply because I don't like to eat out but the true ones stuck around and understood my decision to live a frugal life and save money.